ArduinoShop/LGT8F328-Larduino/README.md

 I had to modify (kludge/mung) some Arduino IDE files to be able to get most of these features availble from the Arduino IDE quite a few months ago but just now I needed to use it but could not get it working again immediately....
 So I decided to write my changes up in this repository for my own reference and in the hope that someone else may find it useful.

-All of my work starts with David Buezas' excellent board package available at his github https://github.com/dbuezas/lgt8fx
+All of my work starts with David Buezas' excellent [board package](https://github.com/dbuezas/lgt8fx).

-my haphazard munging of the IDE was also inspired by the microCore [board package](https://github.com/MCUdude/MicroCore) from MCUdude at https://github.com/MCUdude/MicroCore
+my haphazard munging of the IDE was also inspired by the microCore [board package](https://github.com/MCUdude/MicroCore) from MCUdude.

-What the LGT8F328P cannot do:  there are at least 2 thing you need to be aware of when using this MCU:
+**What the LGT8F328P cannot do:**  there are at least 2 thing you need to be aware of when using this MCU:

 1) it is not programmable via the SPI bus like the Atmel chips - It uses a SWD interface to accomplish this...
     I have creatd a module that functions as a USBasp/USBisp compatibe with the ArduinoIDE.
 There is also workaround using a separate arduino board as programmer, at times referred to as the LarduinoISP - David has adapted a version that he includes in the above mentioned boards package..